 How to Choose a Trustworthy VPN for Privacy?

 If you want to have an extra layer of protection you need a VPN that has lots of privacy features.
 A no-logs policy is critical, but there are more attributes that a VPN should have to make it much harder to track you.

 Here’s what to look for in a VPN:

-- No-logs policy: as mention before, this is the most critical feature for privacy.
+- No-logs policy: as mentioned before, this is the most critical feature for privacy.
 No-logs policy ensures that no logs could be found on a VPN server

 - Ram-Disk Servers: a great addition to a no-logs policy are RAM disk servers.
 They can not store any data as they wipe out everything once they are restarted.
 It helps to protect all users in case a server is seized